Terry Gathercole: Swimming career

-Gathercole swam for the West Wyalong Swimming Club and received coaching advive through the mail from Forbes Carlile.
+Gathercole swam for the West Wyalong Swimming Club and received coaching advice through the mail from Forbes Carlile.
 Gathercole first came to prominence in the 1954 Australian Championships, when he won the first of his ten Australian Championships.
 He made his international debut at the 1956 Summer Olympics in Melbourne, contesting the 200-metre breaststroke, at the first Olympics in which the butterfly stroke was separated from breaststroke swimming.
 He finished fourth in the final, just 0.1 of a second behind the bronze medalist Charis Yunichev of the Soviet Union.
 He was coached by Forbes Carlile after moving to Sydney.

 Gathercole reached the peak of his swimming career in 1958 when he set the world record for the 200-metre breaststroke at the Tobruk Pool in Townsville, Queensland.
 He held this world record for over three years.
 In the 1958 British Empire and Commonwealth Games in Cardiff, Wales, he won the 220-yard breaststroke and combined with John Monckton, John Devitt and Brian Wilkinson to claim the 4x110-yard medley relay.

 Gathercole's final appearance on the international arena as a swimmer was at the 1960 Summer Olympics in Rome, where he won his semifinal of the 200-metre breaststroke.
 However, in the final he only managed sixth, almost three seconds behind Bill Mulliken of the United States.
 Gathercole then combined with David Theile, Neville Hayes and Geoff Shipton to claim silver in the 4 × 100 m medley relay, again behind the Americans.
 Gathercole had at various times in his career held the world record in the 200-metre, and national records in the 110- and 220-yard breaststroke.